Hedge funds line up bets on Spain's debt woes

 Meanwhile, some managers have already moved beyond Spain.
 Philippe Gougenheim, who is set to launch a global macro fund later this year, prefers CDS on France, which is midway through its presidential election, or Portugal.

-“We all agree that Spain is facing many difficulties, but so are other neighboring countries.
+“We all agree that Spain is facing many difficulties, but so are other neighbouring countries.
 I find it more interesting to buy France or Portugal CDS at current levels,” he said.

 “France is interesting, as, if Mr (Francois) Hollande is elected President, he will certainly request an audit of public accounts, which will certainly not look nice.”